 It’s important to note that those suffering from a co-occurring disorder can often be violent and resistant toward treatment, exhibiting severe or dangerous behaviors.
 For this reason, it’s imperative to have a professional staff member work with the individual and establish a trusting relationship.
 In a report from (CSAT) it’s noted that individuals with COD tend to respond better to clinicians who appear nurturing and objective.

 The best course of action is have a team of expert and caring professionals who understand the illness of addiction and the mood, personality, or anxiety disorder that affects the individual.
 Recognizing both the effects of addiction and mental illness can help in developing a plan for treatment that is both long-term and non-threatening to the person.
-A dually diagnosed person should feel comfortable to proceed at his or her own pace, and those working with the individual must hold realistic expectations that correspond to the stage of recovery.

 What Type of Treatment Should You Choose?